Syncfusion AI Assistant

 Getting Started with Rich Text Editor in Blazor

-This guide explains how to add the Blazor Rich Text Editor component to a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.
+This guide briefly explains about how to include Syncfusion® Blazor Rich Text Editor component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 NOTE